BattletechModders/StrategicOperations/README.md

 FactionIDs is a list of faction IDs for which this particular config will be applied.
 If a faction is not present in any configs, it will not spawn Battle Armor.
 If a faction is present in multiple configs, only the first config in the list will be used for that faction.

 Using the following settings, ClanGhostBear and ClanWolf have baseline 30% chance to spawn Battle Armor, + 5% per difficulty level, with rolls against that occurring separately for internal mounting space (i.e. APCs), external mounts (i.e. Omnimechs), and for conventional (non-omni) mechs pulling from `HandsyBattleArmorWeight`.
 For units with internal mounting space, each internal slot is rolled separately.
 For all "mounting types", an entry `BA_EMPTY` can be used to further tweak the spawn %; if BA_EMTPY is chosen, no BA will spawn for that "mounting type."
 For example using the below settings a unit without internal storage or BA mounts would have only `0.33 x base%+difficulty%` calculated chance to actually spawn `mechdef_ba_marauder`, while a unit with BA mounts would have `0.7 x base%+difficulty%` calculated chance to spawn battle armor.
+Lastly, `MaxSquadsPerContract` defines an upper limit for the # of BA squads a given faction can spawn during a contract.

 ```
 "BattleArmorFactionAssociations": [